MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 =========    =====================================================================================================

 2. **Gene de-replication**.
 The next step is to remove duplicated sequences from the catalog.
-(Aggregation across samples?)
-Called genes are dereplicated using BBTools Dedupe_ and CD-HIT_.
-Some additional step?
+Called genes are dereplicated at 95% identity and 90% coverage of the shortergene using a combination of BBTools Dedupe_ and CD-HIT_.

 .. _Dedupe: https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/dedupe-guide/